jennahamlin/tinselR/manuscript/paper.md

 # Summary
-Across the United States, public health laboratories at the state-level now perform whole-genome sequencing for many pathogens, a milestone for protecting our public health by identifying bacterial contamination at a higher resolution than previously [@armstrong2019pathogen].
-To understand organismal relationships in response to an outbreak investigations, building, and interpreting phylogenetic trees is an essential component for this public health workflow.
-Placing new outbreak isolates within the broader context of within-species diversity identifies similarities or differences across temporal or spatial scales regarding newly sequenced isolates [@pybus2013evolutionary].
+Across the United States, public health laboratories at the state-level now perform whole-genome sequencing for many pathogens, a milestone for protecting our public health by identifying organisms at a higher resolution than previously [@armstrong2019pathogen].
+To understand organismal relationships in response to an outbreak investigation, building, and interpreting phylogenetic trees is an essential component for this public health workflow.
+Placing new outbreak isolates within the broader context of within-species diversity identifies similarities or differences across temporal or spatial scales regarding these newly sequenced isolates [@pybus2013evolutionary].
 Thus, our goal was to develop an open-source graphical user interface for phylogenetic tree visualization and annotation primarily for external partners (e.g. state public health laboratories) but also internal users (i.e. Centers for Disease